DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 ### Add More Claims
 To add more claims to the identity:

-* Add a new identity resource to the list in *src/IdentityServer/Config.cs*.
+* Add a new identity resource to the list in *IdentityServer\Config.cs*.
   Name it and specify which claims should be returned when it is requested.
 The *Name* property of the resource is the scope value that clients can request to get the associated *UserClaims*.
 For example, you could add an